-All instructions are a single word, except for four double-word instructions.
-These instructions were made double-word to contain the required information in 32 bits.
-In the second word, the four MSbs are '1's.
-If this second word is executed as an instruction (by itself), it will execute as a NOP.
+All instructions are a single word, except for few two or three word instructions.
+These instructions were made two- or three-word to contain the required information in 32 or 48 bits.
+In the second word and third words, the four MSbs are '1's.
+If this second or third word is executed as an instruction (by itself), it will execute as a NOP.

-All single-word instructions are executed in a single instruction cycle, unless a conditional test is true or the Program Counter is changed as a result of the instruction.
+All single-word instructions are executed in a single instruction cycle, unless a conditional test is true or the program counter is changed as a result of the instruction.
 In these cases, the execution takes two instruction cycles, with the additional instruction cycle(s) executed as a NOP.

-The double-word instructions execute in two instruction cycles.
+The two-word instructions execute in two instruction cycles and three-word instructions execute in three instruction cycles.

 One instruction cycle consists of four oscillator periods.
 Thus, for an oscillator frequency of 4 MHz, the normal instruction execution time is 1 $\mu$ s.
-If a conditional test is true, or the Program Counter is changed as a result of an instruction, the instruction execution time is 2 $\mu$ s.
+If a conditional test is true, or the program counter is changed as a result of an instruction, the instruction execution time is 2 $\mu$ s.
 Two-word branch instructions (if true) would take 3 $\mu$ s.

-Figure 42-1 shows the general formats that the instructions can have.
+Figure 41-1 shows the general formats that the instructions can have.
 All examples use the convention 'nnh' to represent a hexadecimal number.

-The Instruction Set Summary, shown in Table 42-3, lists the standard instructions recognized by the Microchip Assembler (MPASMTM).
+The Instruction Set Summary, shown in Table 41-3, lists the standard instructions recognized by the Microchip Assembler (MPASM $^{TM}$ ).

-Section 42.1.1 "Standard Instruction Set" provides a description of each instruction.
+Section 41.1.1 "Standard Instruction Set" provides a description of each instruction.

-TABLE 42-1: OPCODE FIELD DESCRIPTIONS
+TABLE 41-1: OPCODE FIELD DESCRIPTIONS